CollectionBuilder/cb-docs/index.md

 CollectionBuilder recently updated from Bootstrap 4 to the current version, Bootstrap 5!
 The migration should not impact most projects.
 If you did previous customizations with Bootstrap, keep in mind there are a few [differences between the versions](https://getbootstrap.com/docs/5.1/migration/), and the template no longer includes jQuery.

+## Get Help

+We want your questions!

+CollectionBuilder is building a learning community, so one of the best ways to get help, and help others in the process, is to ask questions on the [CollectionBuilder Discussion Forum](https://github.com/CollectionBuilder/collectionbuilder.github.io/discussions).
+Always provide a link to your repository as it makes understanding and debugging the issue *much* easier!

+You also might want to check our [Tutorials page](https://collectionbuilder.github.io/tutorials.html) for the latest videos!

 ## How To Get in Touch